How to Normalize Audio in Premiere Pro Correctly

 Screen Shot 2021 11 01 at 2.52.58 PM

-For example, we mentioned before that we want the waveform to peak at -3 dB for YouTube.
+For example, we mentioned that we want the waveform to peak at -3 dB for YouTube.
 We type -3 in this parameter, and Premiere adjusts the audio.

 4. Normalize All Peaks to:

-This parameter will adjust the gain of each individual clip based on the clip’s peak values instead of all of the clips collectively.
+This parameter is the same as the normalized max peak but with one major difference: it adjusts the gain of each clip based on its peak values instead of all of the clips collectively.

 Normalize the Mix Track